Omrir52/Copilot-Presentation-Example/copilot_instructions.md

 # Code Instructions

-Every fuction should have a docstring.
+Every function should have a docstring.

 # Tests Instructions